 Taeniasis and cysticercosis are common in areas where animal husbandry practices are such that pigs and cattle come into contact with human faeces.

 Taeniasis, cysticercosis and neurocysticercosis are common in areas where animal husbandry practices are such that pigs and cattle come into contact with human faeces.

 Taeniasis due to T. solium or T. saginata is usually characterized by mild and non-specific symptoms.
 Abdominal pain, nausea, diarrhoea or constipation may arise when the tapeworms become fully developed in the intestine, 6–8 weeks after ingestion of meat containing cysticerci.

 These symptoms may continue until the tapeworm dies following treatment, otherwise it may live for years.

 In the case of cysticercosis due to T. solium, the incubation period is variable, and infected people may remain asymptomatic for years.

 In some endemic regions (in particular Asia), infected people may develop visible or palpable nodules (a small bump or node which is solid that can be detected by touch) beneath the skin (subcutaneous).

-This usually results in clinical symptoms which, depending on the location of the pathological changes as well as the host’s immune response and the parasite’s genotype, but it can also be clinically asymptomatic.
+Neurocysticercosis is associated with a variety of symptoms and signs depending on the number, size, stage and location of the pathological changes as well as the host’s immune response and the parasite’s genotype, but it can also be clinically asymptomatic.
 Symptoms may include chronic headaches, blindness, seizures (epilepsy if they are recurrent), hydrocephalus, meningitis, dementia and symptoms caused by lesions occupying spaces of the central nervous system.